 Mitchell, a 2011 Varsity winner with Oxford, has been instrumental in England’s performances this season so it came as no surprise to see Amor name his playmaker as captain following forward Tom Powell’s stint.

-The 24-year-old captained England Students while at University in 2011 and led Great Britain to the World University in in 2012.
+The 24-year-old captained England Students while at Bristol University in 2011 and led Great Britain to the World University Championship in France in 2012.

 He added: “Being named captain is a huge honour.
 Not coming through the England age groups, I’ve been really fortunate to get involved and get to where I am now.